NNguyenDuy/FashLexus_Client/README.md

 # FashLexus_Client
 # Suruchi_Cart_SERN_Stack
-## Because my website uses a free host, we must wait for the server to load.
+## Because my website uses a free host, we must wait for the server to call the API.

 Website create with React, Nodes(Express), Mysql, Crawl API with Puppeteer, ORM sequelize